ARTWRITE #12: Pattern Part 3

 Now, thanks to my inability to rein in my subject, my idea for one issue on pattern has become a four-part series.
 It's ironic, given how insistent the teacher in me used to be about narrowing thesis statements.
 "No, you can't write about Abraham Lincoln unless you want to write a book," I told a freshman comp student at the University of Arizona.
 "But you can write about his beard or how he was affected by having Marfan Syndrome."

 In the first two issues, I focused on representational artists who use pattern in service of their subject matter.
 In this issue, abstract artists bring pattern to the forefront; it is the subject.
 There's also an interview with artists from both camps.
 What's left for part four?
 The Pattern & Decoration movement.
-It deserves an entire issue.
+It deserves an entire issue that you can find here.

 One other thing that I underestimated about pattern: its power to inspire.
 Just as a couplet, haiku, or sonnet can provide a framework that sparks writers, the inherent structure of a pattern can do the same for visual artists.